b-broussard/wiki.tezos.com/docs/learn/uses-of-tezos/corporate-baking.md

 ##### _SmartNode_

 Created by founders of SmartChain consulting company, SmartNode is an entity dedicated to delegation or staking services.
-As a public baker on the Tezos network, SmartNode proposes As a public baker on the Tezos network, SmartNode proposes to stake tez at a low commission fees.
+As a public baker on the Tezos network, SmartNode proposes to stake tez at a low commission fees.
 SmartNode integrates a simple solution to access tez easier through prepaid cards.

 ##### _CoinHouse_